chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/run-project/run-project.md

 If the Create Sales Order integration completed with status **Succeeded**, then a Sales Order was created in NetSuite.
 We will verify the details of this order.
 Additionally, we will also review the corresponding customer and inventory item records.

-    ```
-    Note: Ensure you access the NetSuite instance as a user with sufficient privileges to list sales order, customer, and inventory item records.
+Ensure you access the NetSuite instance as a user with sufficient privileges to list sales order, customer, and inventory item records.
-    ```

 1. Log in to the NetSuite instance.

 2. Verify the sales order by navigating to **Transactions** > **Sales** > **Enter Sales Orders** > **List**.